 Holland America Line

 Your shore excursions aboard Holland America can be pre-booked and paid for online up to three days before you sail, so there’s plenty of time to decide what to do in advance.
-They operate on a first-come, first-serve basis, so be quick if something catches your eye.
+They operate on a first-come, first-serve basis, so be quick to act if something catches your eye.

 Norwegian Cruise Line

-P&O’s Cruise Personaliser makes booking shore excursions, making reservations and getting that relaxing spa treatment a breeze.
+P&O’s Cruise Personaliser makes booking shore excursions, reservations and getting that relaxing spa treatment a breeze.
 E-tickets and luggage labels are available to print out and if you’re travelling on one of P&O’s charter flights, you can even pick your seat when you fly.